dbofmmbt/rust_service_template/README.md

   - can we let more stuff done?
 - Config through e.g. yaml or TOML and env vars override
   - we'll probably use `config`
+- basic setup for service tests
+  - using `wiremock`

 ### To-do

-- basic setup for service tests
-  - evaluating `wiremock`
 - Deploy files
   - Dockerfile (done)
   - taskdef